IBM/cloud-native-starter/documentation/DemoAuthentication.md

 ##### 1. Get the JSON Web Token (JWT)

-The following gifs will you show a simplified walkthrough, how to get the JSON Web Token from [IBM App ID](https://console.bluemix.net/catalog/services/appid) service.
+The following gifs shows a simplified walkthrough, how to get the JSON Web Token from [IBM App ID](https://console.bluemix.net/catalog/services/appid) service.
 Some of the relevant code is shown and marked with yellow in the gif.

 * Request JWT using the Authentication Microservice with   IBM App ID Service.
 The gif shows a simplified sequence.